Gregorythe7771st/Its-kind-of-like-a-game-engine-but-only-because-i-have-nothing-else-to-refer-to-it-with/README.md

 stops the program you're running

-You dont need to put a semicolon at the end of a line, the program does it for you, but you CAN do that now
+You dont need to put a semicolon at the end of a line, the program does it for you.